How to decide what type of crib mattress is best for your baby?

 Structure of a crib mattress with a foam core:

-The structure of foam mattresses is not, as complex, as the coil mattress’s structure.
+The structure of foam mattresses is not as complex as the coil mattress’s structure.
 However, it is proven to be equally effective in providing firmness and sufficient support to your child.

-Foam crib mattresses are made of a polyurethane foam core that is surrounded by vinyl or fabric cover.
+Foam crib mattresses are made of a polyurethane foam core that is surrounded by a vinyl or fabric cover.

 The structure of a dual-sided foam crib mattress